 Build and maintain collaborative relationships to work effectively with others in a team setting through shared responsibility, empathy and respect.
 The ability to manage ones emotions and conflict with others while contributing towards a common goal.

-Motivate, organize, and delegate work by leveraging the strengths of individuals.
-The ability to use empathetic skills and a positive attitude to guide and influence others while reaching a shared goal through adaptability and effective decision-making.
+Leverage strengths to motivate, collaborate and guide.
+The ability to use a positive attitude to influence and empower others to reach a shared goal through strategic thinking and effective decision-making.

 CREATIVITY AND PROBLEM-SOLVING